Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Experiments

-\textbf{Model Refinement and Short-run Efficiency.} Building on the initial proposals, \texttt{DesiGNN} (full pipeline) can rapidly refine models to outperform all manually designed and automated GNNs across 11 datasets, demonstrating its efficient use of meta-knowledge to exploit the high potential range.
-Figure~\ref{fig:short_run} highlights the short-run efficiency of \texttt{DesiGNN}, which achieves significant performance improvements with fewer model proposal validations compared to automated baselines (full results are presented in Table~\ref{tab:10_benchmark}, \ref{tab:20_benchmark}, \ref{tab:30_benchmark} and Figure~\ref{fig:complete_short_run1}, \ref{fig:complete_short_run2} at Appendix~\ref{sec:appendix_MR}).
-Unlike those methods requiring extensive validations to identify feasible models, \texttt{DesiGNN} emulates human-like refinement strategies, reducing computational costs and accelerating optimization.
+\textbf{Model Refinement and Short-run Efficiency.} Building on the initial proposals, \texttt{DesiGNN} can rapidly refine models to outperform all manually designed and automated GNNs across 11 datasets, demonstrating its efficient use of meta-knowledge to exploit the high potential range.
+Figure~\ref{fig:short_run} highlights \texttt{DesiGNN}'s short-run efficiency, achieving significant performance improvements with fewer model proposal validations than automated baselines.
+Unlike methods that require extensive validation to identify feasible models, \texttt{DesiGNN} emulates human-like refinement strategies, reducing computational costs and accelerating optimization.
 Specifically, Table~\ref{tab:count_validations} shows that other automated methods require significantly more model validations to match \texttt{DesiGNN}'s performance after just 10 validations.
-These results confirm that DesiGNN effectively addresses computational inefficiencies by leveraging accumulated knowledge to enable immediate feedback and rapid optimization, delivering consistently superior performance with minimal computational costs or under limited budgets.
+These results confirm that DesiGNN effectively addresses computational inefficiencies by leveraging accumulated knowledge to enable immediate feedback and rapid optimization, delivering consistently superior performance under limited budgets.